travellingprog/rapid-web-development/README.md

 Unfortunately, I haven't found an open-source solution yet that provides everything you'll need: front-end page and event tracking, storage of tracking data and visual analytics of this data, with some complex filtering options.
 However, of these 3 requirements, the first 2 (front-end tracking, data storage) are relatively easy to implement on your own, and it's really the 3rd requirement (data dashboard) that would take a long time to build.
 To fulfill that 3rd requirement, a lot of teams make use of [Tableau](https://www.tableau.com/), although there are now interesting open-source alternatives like [Apache Superset](https://github.com/apache/incubator-superset), [Redash](https://github.com/getredash/redash) and [Metabase](https://github.com/metabase/metabase).

+### Testing

+Having good code coverage with automated tests is something that most developers aspire to, but, in my experience, high code coverage does not make for *rapid* development.
+It's certainly a fact that in a well-tested codebase, your test code can often grow to be bigger than your application code.
+On top of that, your most important code is usually interacting with APIs and services (such as the database) that are difficult to mock.
+Figuring out *how* to test your code can often take longer than writing the code itself.

+All that being said, as your application grows bigger and more complex, the absence of automated tests will make you more nervous.
+As you introduce more and more new features, it becomes more likely that you'll overlook an uncommon scenario in one of your older features.
+Manual testing certainly has its limits.

+Therefore, I believe that it's understandable if, as a balance between speed and reliability, you only write tests for the *most critical* parts of your application.

+With the frontend and backend tools I've recommended above, the most appropriate testing framework is [Jest](https://facebook.github.io/jest/).
+It's unrivaled when it comes to testing React code, and it's quite capable of running tests for backend JS code as well.

+If Jest isn't for you, then I believe that both [Mocha](https://mochajs.org/) and [Jasmine](https://jasmine.github.io/) are very good libraries as well.
+Jasmine is incredibly easy and quick to set up, but Mocha has more flexibility, more power, and a larger ecosystem.